bpineau/aws-iam-mfa/README.md

 and inject those ephemeral credentials as environment variables to shells and applications.

 This way,
-* Our user's AWS key pair always remain encrypted at rest
+* Our AWS key pair remains encrypted at rest
 * MFA is enforced, even for cli tools and API calls
-* Applications only see ephemeral keys/tokens, scoped to the assumed role (leaks are less devastating)
+* Applications only see _ephemeral keys_, scoped to the assumed role (leaks are less devastating)
 * aws-vault pass those ephemeral keys to apps using environment (nothing is written to disk)
 * Switching beween roles becomes easy and natural